Meet Our Staff

 Outside of HRI she enjoys spending time with her family, reading, traveling and writing.
 She is an avid arts and crafts enthusiast.

-Zeyla Gonzalez – DOJ Accredited Representative
+Zeyla Gonzalez – Senior DOJ Accredited Representative - (she, her, ella)

 Zeyla, a Texas native, is a graduate of the University of North Texas in Denton where she studied International Studies and Spanish.
 Before joining the team in 2013, Zeyla was a committed HRI volunteer and translator.
 When she’s not assisting HRI’s lawyers and clients, Zeyla can be found immersed in the arts–having trained in ballet and modern dance for 15 years.